Amyotrophic Lateral Sclerosis (ALS)

 Nonetheless, reaching out to a reliable therapy canter can be a complex task, but you don’t have to worry as long as Dr. Rajput is with you.
 He is the founder of Stem Cell Research Center where you can go to get top-class stem cell therapy at the most reasonable costs.

-Stem Cell treatment is available in India and the average cost is estimated to be between 15-25 lacs depending upon the kind of facilities the patient opts to avail during treatment.
+Stem Cell treatment for ALS is available in India and the average cost is estimated to be between 15-25 lacs depending upon the kind of facilities the patient opts to avail during treatment.

 The prevalence rate of ALS has been estimated to be 3.9 per 100,000 patients on average.
 With an increase in the total number of reported cases, this ratio rises each year.